 Arriving around lunchtime it was time to find some food and as Chuncheon is famous for its “dak-galbi” (닭갈비), a spicy stir-fried chicken dish with vegetables (as seen before), it only seemed a fitting place to start.
-In fact Chuncheon has a whole street with restaurants which serve nothing but dakgalbi so there was plenty of choice!
+In fact, Chuncheon has a whole street with restaurants that serve nothing but dakgalbi so there was plenty of choices!

 “Dakgalbi is prepared by marinating chopped chicken in spicy red pepper paste with peppery seasoning for about one day.
 Cabbage, green onions, sweet potatoes, and cylinder shaped rice cakes are then added and the ingredients are all placed in a large cast iron pan.
 The mixture is then typically stir-fried at the table… Dakgalbi can be enjoyed on its own or wrapped in lettuce leaves for a fresh, crunchy sensation.
 After most of the Dakgalbi has been eaten, rice is then stir-fried with the remaining sauce in the pan.”

-If this has wet your appetite you can learn how to cook it on mykoreankitchen.com
+If this has whetted your appetite you can learn how to cook it on My Korean Kitchen 🙂

 Once my stomach was full it was time to find a bus to the next place of interest, namely Soyang Dam.
 Whilst I was waiting a van laden with bananas pulled up and started flogging them to the oldies also waiting – I couldn’t quite imagine spending my whole life selling nothing but bananas but it is nice to see a place where there is still room for this sort of individual enterprise.